A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Open Problems

 \subsection{Evaluation Difference}

 Experimental validation and evaluation are critical for research papers.
-We notice that related papers evaluate their methods with different metrics.
-We briefly categorize these metrics into two parts as follows. \begin{itemize} \item Based on place retrieval.
+We notice that related papers evaluate their methods with different metrics and datasets.
+In the following subsections, we first list the commonly used metrics and then discuss the evaluations.

+\textbf{Place Recognition Metrics.} One branch of metrics is for evaluating the place retrieval performance.
 Any place recognition methods evaluate the global localization performance under machine learning metrics, like Recall@1\%~\cite{uy2018pointnetvlad}, precision-recall curves~\cite{kong2020semantic} and localization probability~\cite{dube2017segmatch,yin20193d} etc. In this context, a robot is localized successfully if the retrieved place is close to the ground truth position (\textless$d$ m).
-The threshold $d$ is a user-defined parameter and related to the resolution of topological keyframe-based submaps, like 25m in~\cite{uy2018pointnetvlad} and 3m in~\cite{kong2020semantic}. \item Based on pose estimation.
-Conventional LiDAR SLAM and map-based localization evaluate the performance based on rotation and translation errors.
-These errors are obtained by comparing the estimated global pose with the ground truth pose quantitatively.
-Several global localization approaches follow these metrics~\cite{kim2021scan,cattaneo2022lcdnet}. \end{itemize}
+The threshold $d$ is a user-defined parameter and related to the resolution of topological keyframe-based submaps, like 25m in~\cite{uy2018pointnetvlad} and 3m in~\cite{kong2020semantic}.
+Popular metrics are illustrated as follows.